 Intangible assets include goodwill arising on acquisition and capitalised exploration expenditures before development has begun as described under oil and gas accounting methods below.
 Goodwill is amortised on a straight-line basis not exceeding 20 years.
 Negative goodwill is amortised over the average remaining useful lives of non-current depreciable assets.
-Exploration expenditure is amortised from when production begins over the estimated future periods to be benefited.
 Research and development expenditure is charged against income as incurred and capitalised only in the event of oil reserves being discovered.

-Intangible assets also include costs of implementing a new computer software- (SAP) and license fees cost for the use of know-how relating to the new polypropylene plant, which has been capitalised in accordance with IAS 38, Intangible Assets.
+Intangible assets also include costs of implementing a computer software- (SAP) and license fees cost for the use of know-how relating to the new polypropylene plant, which has been capitalised in accordance with IAS 38, Intangible Assets.